hhuss2/Stick-Runner-Game/README.md

 ## How to Play

-+ Make sure you have Python and Pygame installed.
++ Python and Pygame installion.
 + Download files into the same directory
-+ Run the game by executing `python src/main.py` in the project directory.
++ Open the game by running game.py.
 + Use the **Space** key to jump.
 + Avoid obstacles and collect items to increase your score.
 + Press **R** key to restart the game after the game is over.